CityofToronto/bdit_data-sources/volumes/miovision/api/tmc_crosswalk_puller/readme.md

         return None
 ```

 Function to get tmc data, parse out the json output it reades and returns the information as a list of dictionaries (Each item in the list is a dictionary).
-It also creates and populate fields to match formatting in previous data dump files.
+It also creates and populate fields to match formatting in previous data dumps.

 ```python
 def get_pedestrian():